 It’s important to note that, at first glance, geographic segmentation appears to be globally-focused.
 But don’t be fooled; geographic segmentation is as much of an effective approach for small, local businesses and small-medium enterprises (SMEs), as it is for global and international markets.

-Much like demographics, geographic data is relatively easy to collect, analyze and implement in your marketing strategy.
+Much like demographics, geographic data is relatively easy to collect, analyse and implement in your marketing strategy.

 But it’s not always simple demographic or geographic information that brands require.
 Often it’s a deeper, more personal look into an audience that really makes the difference.